hossein1376/grape/README.md

 ## Why?

 Go standard library is awesome.
 It's fast, easy to use, and has a great API.
-With the addition of log/slog in go 1.21 and improved HTTP router in go 1.22, in most cases there are not many reasons to look any further.
+With the addition of log/slog in go 1.21 and improved HTTP router in go 1.22, there are not many reasons to look any further in most cases.
 Instead of breaking compatibility with net/http, Grape aims to add commonly used functions within the arm's reach of the handlers.